-Xilinx provides technical support in the Xilinx Support web page for this LogiCORETM IP product when used as described in the product documentation.
+Xilinx provides technical support on the Xilinx Community Forums for this LogiCORETM IP product when used as described in the product documentation.
 Xilinx cannot guarantee timing, functionality, or support if you do any of the following:

 - Implement the solution in devices that are not defined in the documentation. - Customize the solution beyond that allowed in the product documentation. - Change any section of the design labeled DO NOT MODIFY.